dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 devastating opening salvo.
 Her captain intended to make good use of this advantage.

-“Match generated bearings and shoot\!”
+“Match generated bearings and shoot!”

 The bid attack submarine shuddered eight times as one after another each of her torpedo tubes was emptied their deadly contents into the sea.